 That's where exchange-traded fund (ETF) investing comes in.
 An ETF allows you to invest in a specific area of the stock market without the downsides of picking individual stocks.

-There are some excellent ETFs that focus either on the overall tech sector or a specific part of it.
-These can give you exposure to the high-potential tech space in your portfolio, but without the risks associated with investing in individual companies.
-In this article, we'll discuss seven top tech ETFs that are worth a look at for investors who may want to add diversified tech exposure to their portfolios.
+There are several excellent ETFs that focus on either the overall tech sector or a specific part of it.
+These can provide exposure to the high-potential tech space in your portfolio, but without the risks associated with investing in individual companies.
+In this article, we'll discuss seven top tech ETFs that are worth considering for investors looking to add diversified tech exposure to their portfolios.

 Seven best tech ETFs